toniskobic/webdp-assignment-2/README.md

 # WebDP Assignment 2

 WebDP Assignment 2 is a static HTML and CSS website made as part of a college assignment.
-This assignment is the second of four assignments made as part of the faculty undergraudate studies course "Web Design and Programming".
+This assignment is the second of four assignments made as part of the faculty undergraduate studies course "Web Design and Programming".
 Website is implemented using the [BEM (Block, Element, Modifer)](https://en.bem.info/methodology/) methodology.

 The website consists of several pages, some of which are: Homepage, About author, Gallery, Login, Register, etc.